hank-cp/sbp/docs/configuration.md

 from plugin classpath first.
 This will cause `ClassCastException` when classes from different classloader working together.
 Use this setting to load classes from plugin classpath first to make sure classes come from same classloader. e.g. Spring Boot AutoConfiguration used in plugin only.
-Check [JPA example](../plugins/demo-plugin-library/src/main/resources/application.yml).
+See [JPA example](../plugins/demo-plugin-library/src/main/resources/application.yml).
+* `sbp-plugin.pluginOnlyResources`: If a resources file (including resource) existed in app classpath and plugin classpath at the same time, `PluginClassLoader` scan all of them out when performing `ClassLoader.loadResources()`.
+This will potentially cause unexpected errors, e.g. loading wrong configuration file from the wrong place.
+Use this setting making sure resources are only loaded from plugin classpath.